Helenpham1097/document/content/collections/pages/cloud-hosting.md

     type: get_started
     enabled: true
     title: 'Get Started Today'
-    description: 'Try Cloud Hosting for seven days, and if it’s not for you we’ll refund your money back.'
+    description: 'You can get started on Webslice Containers now.
+Try it out for seven days with our risk-free money back guarantee.'
     start_type:
       -
         id: lro5rfps
-        title: 'Take a test drive'
+        title: 'Take a test drive.'
         description: 'To test out one or two containers on a shared server:'
         content:
           -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Once you know that Cloud Hosting is for you, it’s easy to migrate containers onto your own server.'
-          -
             type: set
             attrs:
-              id: lrzg1m7b
+              id: ltc6zy3j
               values:
                 type: step_list
                 steps: